 If you have not bought any licenses and do not wish to log in, you can press the "Proceed without logging in" button.

-Next, the Dirac Live® application will scan your network for all compatible devices.
+Next, Dirac Live will scan your network for all compatible devices.
 Make certain your device and the computer are connected to the same network and have full network access.
 All found devices will be listed.
 If your device is visible but crossed out, you lack the proper license for using it.
 Purchase the proper license from our webstore and try again.

 If you have trouble with device discovery, see: Troubleshooting: No Devices Found

 You can also try using the "connect via IP" by pressing at the top of the application and entering the device's IP, which can usually be found inside its firmware or included documentation.
-If the device still does not appear, ensure that there is no firewall blocking the connectivity between the device and Dirac Live® application.
+If the device still does not appear, ensure that there is no firewall blocking the connectivity between the device and Dirac Live.
 Kaspersky on Windows can be particularly problematic.
-Here's our guide to fixing it: Windows: Problems with Kaspersky
+Here is our guide to fixing it: Windows: Problems with Kaspersky

 Common user interface items

 Once you have selected a device, you will enter the Select recording device page, which starts the calibration procedure.
 This section describes the function of the common user interface items available during the whole calibration process.